williambanks/vivacash_translate/README.md

 Phone numbers can consume up to 15 digits,and the longest currency name we support is "VIVA CROWNS" which is 11 characters.
 Therefore if possible you should try to keep the descriptions in the help section of each file to no more than 70 characters regardless of if it's ascii or unicode.

-This README file also doubles as a directory for Cashola So please check this page for up to date number lists and if you'd like to see a country supported, please make sure we have a language file for that country and then open an issue requesting your country be added to the list of countries we support.
+This README file also doubles as a directory for VIVA Cash So please check this page for up to date number lists and if you'd like to see a country supported, please make sure we have a language file for that country and then open an issue requesting your country be added to the list of countries we support.

-This project provides the language translations for Cashola SMS and bot menus
+This project provides the language translations for VIVA Cash SMS and bot menus

 cashola.me is the easiest way to send or receive money worldwide.